olcf/hands-on-with-frontier/challenges/Python_QLSA/README.md

       vector / np.linalg.norm(vector), list(range(nb))
       )
 ```
 Here, the `QuantumCircuit` class initializes a Qiskit representation of a quantum circuit using `nb` qubits that are needed to encode the `vector`.
-The `QuantumCircuit.initialize` function initilizes the quantum states with the vector provided.
+The `QuantumCircuit.initialize` function initializes the quantum states with the vector provided.

 #### Step 2: QPE for eigenvalue estimation of $A$
 Next, we estimate the eigenvalue of $A$ using QPE.
 To use QPE, we need to first encode $A$ as a unitary operation (as mentioned in the [QPE section](#quantum-phase-estimation-qpe-steps)).
 We can encode $A$ as the Hamiltonian of the unitary gate $U=e^{iAt}$, which can be achieved by Trotterization.
 > **Note that for the operation to work, $A$ must be Hermitian.**

-As discussed in the QPE section, the controlled qubits (in the ancilla register) stores the states of the eigenvalues of $A$ after the IQFT step within the QPE algorithm.
+As discussed in the QPE section, the controlled qubits (in the ancilla register) store the states of the eigenvalues of $A$ after the IQFT step within the QPE algorithm.
 The accuracy depends on the number of controlled qubits, $n_l$, which we determine based on the condition number of $A$.
 If `matrix` is a 2D numpy array representing $A$, we can perform these operations as
 ```
 # initialize matrix class
 matrix_circuit = NumPyMatrix(matrix, evolution_time=2 * np.pi)